DJ LeMahieu Player Props: Yankees vs. Rays

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .274 with seven doubles, a triple, three home runs and 10 walks.
+- LeMahieu is batting .277 with seven doubles, a triple, five home runs and 11 walks.

-- LeMahieu is batting .389 during his last outings and is riding a five-game hitting streak.
+- Among qualifying hitters in baseball, his batting average ranks 50th, his on-base percentage ranks 68th, and he is 52nd in the league in slugging.

-- In 13 games this year, LeMahieu has picked up an RBI, with more than one RBI once.
+- LeMahieu will look to extend his eight-game hitting streak.
+He's batting .368 with two homers in his last outings.

-- In 40.0% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (10.0%).
+- In 45.5% of his games this year, LeMahieu has tallied at least one RBI.
+In three of those games (9.1%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.